hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 #### Subscribe to Terraform Enterprise Security Bulletins

-HashiCorp publishes security updates, which address security vulnerabilities in HashiCorp products, in the Security category of [HashiCorp Discuss](https://discuss.hashicorp.com/c/security/).
+We publish security updates that address security vulnerabilities in HashiCorp products.
+You can find them in the Security category of [HashiCorp Discuss](https://discuss.hashicorp.com/c/security/).

 We recommend that Terraform Enterprise administrators follow the [documented steps](https://discuss.hashicorp.com/t/about-hashicorp-security-updates/15330) to subscribe to email notifications or the RSS feed for Terraform Enterprise security updates.